co-creative-spaces/cccp/agents/SpireMuse_CCCP/README.md

 - Boersen, R., Liu-Rosenbaum, A., Tatar, K., & Pasquier, P. (2020).
 Chatterbox: an interactive system of gibberish agents.
 In Proceedings of the 26th International Symposium on Electronic Art ISEA2020 (pp. 55–62).
 Montreal, Canada.

-More info is available at: kivanctatar.com/masom

 ## Acknowledgements

+The development of CCCP was made possible by funding from Arts Council Norway, Norwegian Composers’ fund, Norwegian Academy of Music, and Norsk jazzforum.

-I would like to thank Kıvanç Tatar and Philippe Pasquier for sharing the MASOM code and departing knowledge about the system through email correspondence and online meetings.
+We would like to thank Kıvanç Tatar and Philippe Pasquier for sharing the MASOM code and departing knowledge about the system through email correspondence and online meetings.
 A special thanks to Philippe Pasquier for guidance and for co-authoring the 2021 NIME paper.
-I would also like to thank Bernt Isak Wærstad for his invaluable feedback.

 Acknowledgements related to MASOM at kivanctatar.com/masom